Akankshabhasin/Okta-Expense-Dashboard-Project/README.md

    * **Sign-out redirect URIs:** [`http://localhost:3000`](http://localhost:3000)
    * **Assignments:** Select Allow everyone in your organization to access.

+   * After creating the app, click the edit button under Client Credentials and enable Require PKCE as additional verification.

-   * Once the app is created, go to the General tab.
-Copy the Client ID, Client Secret, and your Okta domain (used for the issuer URL).
+   * Copy the Client ID, Client Secret, and your Okta domain (used for the issuer URL).
 You will need these for the `.env` file.

    * Configure an [access policy](https://developer.okta.com/docs/guides/configure-access-policy/main)